Mic-Tsai/HECS_Electronic-Pixel_U/README.md

 # HECS Electronic | Pixel-U
 ## Light Painting Equipment

-This was my college side project during 2013-2014 in KUAS (National Kaohsiung University of Applied Sciences, Taiwan)
+This was my college side project during 2013-2014 in KUAS (National Kaohsiung University of Applied Sciences, Taiwan).

+We are visual team of POI arty performer.
+Design and develop the light-painting equipment which contain picture & dynamic presentation.

 2017 - Re-engineering hardware part, split the core as controller and display, purpose to minimum PCB after-assemble space.
 LEDs used the improved version SK6812B-3535 (package) from WS2812B-5050, got better heat radiating, smaller dot will increase the image resolution.